ksatirli/code-quality-for-terraform/README.md

 GitHub Actions are enabled by default on any GitHub Repository.

 This repository includes two workflow definition files in [.github/workflows/](https://github.com/ksatirli/code-quality-for-terraform/tree/expands-readme/.github/workflows) that may serve as a starting point for your own workflows.

+## Notes

+- The `main` branch includes a working example of code quality tools and some GCP-specific Terraform resources.
+This branch is best used to understand how things work together
+- The `unlinted` branch includes a handful of misconfigurations (in the `.tf` files) to test the various code quality tools.
+- The `tools-only` branch includes _just_ the configuration of `pre-commit`, `tflint` and GitHub Actions for Terraform as well as GitHub Super-Linter.
+This branch is best used as a starting point: just add your own `.tf` files and go!

 ## Author Information